The Gut–Brain Connection

 Emotionally, chronic stress creates disconnection: from our needs, our body, and often from others.

-We stop hearing the body’s signals until they become loud, through pain, fatigue, or inflammation.
+We stop hearing the body’s signals until they become louder, through pain, fatigue, or inflammation.

 Healing Through Connection, Not Control

-In my practice, I see again and again that gut healing begins not just with food, though food matters deeply, but with relationship:
+In my practice, I see again and again that gut healing begins not just with food (though food matters deeply), but with how much pressure the body is under.

 Relationship with the body